FREQUENTLY ASKED QUESTIONS

 We seek your understanding that applications which do not meet the requirements regarding age and citizenship will not be shortlisted for the auditions.

-*NEW* What should I record for the video audition?
+What should I record for the video screening round?

 Introduction: State clearly your Name, Age as of audition date, School, and the Title and Composer of your choice piece(s) at the start of your video recording.
 Violinists, please also state if you will be playing the upper divisi (13 & above) or lower divisi excerpt (12 & under).